Newspaper Sections

 by Dayanara Flores Gonzalez, age 16

 Did you know there was once a shark three times larger than a great white Shark?
 This shark was an Otodus megalodon, a massive ancestor of sharks that grew to be 66 feet long.
 Its blood was warmer in comparison to that of great white sharks.
-Its body temperature was about 13 degrees Celsius, which was more generous than seawater.
+Its body temperature was about 13 degrees Celsius, which was warmer than seawater.
 Their warm-bloodedness may have contributed to their success and eventual fall as creatures in the past.

 Megalodons were one of the world's most giant carnivores.
 They ate meat to gain energy and often obtained food from consuming large marine mammals.
 Their warm-bloodedness may have helped them become swift and aggressive apex predators.
 Specifically, the O. megalodon's body temperature would have allowed it to swim further and faster, which increases the chances of it finding its prey.
 However, this trait likely also led to the shark's enormous appetite and diet, potentially creating a risk for the species as environments change.
 Large creatures with warm blood require lots of food to fuel their metabolism.
 In an environment with scarce resources and food, this could become a problem, especially for apex predators.